mattmurr/sociallyinept.dev/site/posts/hosting-my-static-site-with-aws.md

 cdk deploy
 ```

-The Public URL printed out in the terminal after `cdk deploy`:
+The Public URL printed out in the terminal after `cdk deploy` accessible in the browser:

-{% image "./site/img/bucket-url.png", "BucketURL" %}

-Accessed in the browser:

 {% image "./site/img/hello-from-s3.png", "Hello From S3!" %}